 Cohesion

-Neighbours Keep Jewish History Alive In Berlin – Denk Mal Am Ort
+Neighbours Keep Jewish History Alive in Berlin – Denk Mal Am Ort

 Neighbours keep Jewish history alive in Berlin – Denk mal am Ort